The student team at Whitelaw Twining is motivated and dynamic. Meet these talented professionals as they take early steps in their legal careers.

 Brandon looks forward to contributing to the Whitelaw Twining team, expanding his knowledge of litigation and negotiation, and building lasting connections.

-Amneet Saimbi, Articling Student
+Amneet Saimbi, Summer Student

 Amneet is currently pursuing her JD at the Peter A. Allard School of Law at the University of British Columbia.
 Prior to law school, she completed a Bachelor of Science degree at UBC, earning a place on the Dean’s Honour Roll.
 During her undergraduate studies, Amneet volunteered extensively in a variety of community settings, including an animal shelter, a hospital, and with UBC Red Cross Outreach.